Mariofan1985/My-Sexy-Web-Page/README.md

 # My-Sexy-Web-Page
 My Sexy Webpage
-This is My attempt to make a webpage in github.
+This is My attempt to make a webpage in HTML in github.
 This was transported from code.org https://mariofan1985.github.io/My-Sexy-Web-Page/